 SI.
 No. Section/ Rule Nature of Statutory Compliance Due date Penalty 1.
 Sec.
 5 & Rule 4 A company has to follow directions given by the Central Government.
 The direction shall specify the nature of action to be taken and the time within which it shall be complied with by the company.
-The Directions may include closure, prohibition or regulation of industry, process or operation, stoppage or regulation of electricity or water or any other service.
-As and when Imprisonment for a term which may extend to five years or with fine which may extend to 1 lakh or with both.
+The Directions may include closure, prohibition of industry, process or operation, stoppage of electricity or water etc. As and when Imprisonment for a term which may extend to five years or with fine which may extend to 1 lakh.
 In case the failure or contravention continues with additional fine which may extend to ₹5,000/- for every day during which such failure or contravention continues after convictions for the first such failure or contravention.
 (Section 15) Any person aggrieved by the direction may prefer an appeal to National Green Tribunal.
-[Section 16(G) of the National Green Tribunal Act, 2010] 2.
+(Section 5A) 2.
 Sec.
-7 A company carrying on any industry, operation or process shall not discharge or emit or permit to be discharged or emitted any environmental pollutant in excess of such standards as may be Always Penalty as prescribed under Section 15, as mentioned in prescribed. point no. 1.
+7 A company carrying on any industry, operation or process shall not discharge or emit or permit to be discharged or emitted any environmental pollutant in excess of such standards as may be prescribed.
+Always Penalty as prescribed under Section 15, as mentioned in point no. 1.

 3. Sec.8 Company not to handle or cause to be handled any hazardous substance except in accordance with such procedure and after complying with such safeguard as may be prescribed.
 Always 4.
 Sec.
-9 A company shall be responsible for the discharge of any environmental pollutant in excess of the prescribed standard due to any accident or other unforeseen act or event and the person in charge of the place at which such discharge occurs or is apprehended to occur shall be bound to prevent or mitigate the environmental pollution caused as a result of such discharge and shall also forthwith - (i) intimate the fact of such occurrence or apprehension of such occurrence (ii) be bound, if called upon, to render all assistance, to such authorities or agencies as may be prescribed.
+9 A company shall be responsible for the discharge of any environmental pollutant in excess of the prescribed standard due to any accident or other unforeseen act or event and the person in charge the place at which such discharge occurs or is apprehended to occur shall be bound to prevent or mitigate the environmental pollution caused as a result of such discharge and shall also forthwith - (i) intimate the fact of such occurrence or apprehension of such occurrence (ii) be bound, if called upon, to render all assistance, to such authorities or agencies as may be prescribed.
 Always Where any offence has been committed by a Company, every person who was directly in charge of and was responsible to the Company for the conduct of business of the Company as well as the Company shall be deemed to be guilty of the offence and shall be liable to be proceeded against and punished accordingly.
 (Section 16) 5.
 Sec.
 10 A company has to assist the person empowered by the Central Government to enter and inspect any place of the company for carrying out the functions required under the Act As and when Penalty as prescribed under Section 15, as mentioned in point no. 1.
 6. Sec.
-11 A company has to give access to the Central Government or any offices empowered by it to collect, for the purpose of analysis, samples of air, water, soil or other substance from the factory, premises or As and when Penalty as prescribed under Section 15, as mentioned in point no. 1.
+11 A company has to give access to the Central Government or any offices empowered by it to collect samples of air, water, soil or other substance from the factory, premises or other place in such manner as may be prescribed.
+As and when Penalty as prescribed under Section 15, as mentioned in point no. 1.